Chini Ka Rauza: History

 Also known as China Tomb, this is the mausoleum of Afzal Khan who was a Persian poet during the reign of Jahangir.
 Later he became the wazir during Shah Jahan's reign.
-Khan died in Lahore in 1639 and was buried here at Agra.
+Khan died in Lahore in 1639 and was buried at Agra.
 The tomb is built facing the city of Mecca.

+The tomb has been recognised as a Monument of National Importance.

+The tomb as it looked in a watercolor from the early 19th century.

-Architecture
+Architecture and decoration

 The structure's architectural style is unusual because of the exotic architectural style and is unusually plain possessing a sultanate style unproportional dome.

-Due to the inclement weather, the various types of enamel colours have worn away from the tiles.
+Due to the inclement weather, the various enamel colours have worn away from the tiles.
 In the facades, the builders used earthenware pots to reduce the weight of the concrete filling which was followed in Rome and Egypt.

 The interior houses two graves (Afzal Khan and his wife) along with brightly painted walls and ceilings.
 It stands in the centre of a Charbagh styled garden overlooking the Yamuna.

+In the central chamber of the tomb there are Quranic inscriptions.
+University of Minnesota researcher Catherine B. Asher has written that these "were clearly executed by a master artist".
+Afzal Khan's brother, Amanat Khan, was a calligrapher in the court of Shah Jahan and was in charge of inscriptions for the Taj Mahal.
+Although the inscriptions at Chini Ka Rauza are not signed, Asher concludes that they are the work of Amanat Khan.